DataDog/documentation/content/en/monitors/incident_management.md

 #### 3. Communicate and begin troubleshooting

-The Datadog Slack integration automatically creates a new channel dedicated to the incident, so you can consolidate communication with your team and begin troubleshooting.
+If you have the [Datadog Slack app][2] installed, the Slack integration can automatically create a new channel dedicated to the incident, so you can consolidate communication with your team and begin troubleshooting.

 {{< img src="monitors/incidents/workflow-3-slack.png" alt="Communicate"  style="width:80%;">}}